South Euclid, Ohio: Parks and recreation

 There are four city-owned public parks: Quarry (divided by Monticello Boulevard into distinct North and South sections), Victory, Bexley, and Oakwood.

 Quarry has a splash/sprinkle park, Victory sand volleyball courts, and Bexley a swimming pool.
 Quarry, Victory, and Bexley have playground equipment, and all four parks permit picnicking (although grilling facilities only remain at Bexley's pavilion and at Quarry North).

 Quarry and Bexley both have baseball diamonds utilized by the city's public baseball and softball leagues.
 Quarry Park North features a fenced off dog park, where canines can play unleashed, with a separate section for smaller dogs.

 The southern portion of the Euclid Creek reservation of the Cleveland Metroparks is located in South Euclid.
 Nearby, the South Euclid War Memorial lists the names of those who died while serving in wartime.

-South Euclid has partnered with nearby Lyndhurst to form several recreational groups:
+South Euclid has partnered with nearby Lyndhurst to form several recreational groups, including clubs for soccer, youth football, youth softball and baseball, and basketball.